NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_07_spatial.md

 # Single cell data

-We can use a scRNA-seq dataset as a referenced to predict the proportion of different celltypes in the Visium spots.
+We can use a scRNAseq dataset as a reference to predict the proportion of different celltypes in the Visium spots.

 Keep in mind that it is important to have a reference that contains all the celltypes you expect to find in your spots.
 Ideally it should be a scRNAseq reference from the exact same tissue.

-We will use a reference scRNA-seq dataset of ~14,000 adult mouse cortical cell taxonomy from the Allen Institute, generated with the SMART-Seq2 protocol.
+We will use a reference scRNAseq dataset of ~14,000 adult mouse cortical cell taxonomy from the Allen Institute, generated with the SMART-Seq2 protocol.

-First dowload the seurat data from: https://www.dropbox.com/s/cuowvm4vrf65pvq/allen_cortex.rds?dl=1 to folder `data/spatial/` with command:
+First download the seurat data from: https://www.dropbox.com/s/cuowvm4vrf65pvq/allen_cortex.rds?dl=1 to folder `data/spatial/` with command: